 Some more general criticism I would make are as follows:

-- In my opinion, he fails to fulfil his thesis.
+- In my opinion, he fails to fulfill his thesis.
 In the introduction to this book Olson mentions that he intends to use Wesley’s quadrilateral to judge the Calvinist view.
 He goes on throughout the book to judge the view of Calvinism, but neglects the most important point of this quadrilateral.
 Scripture.
-He over and over again enthusiastically employ’s the test of reason and experience (though he fails to note how most of his arguments are equally, if not more, devestating to Arminianism) but frequently neglects to interact with the Calvinist’s exegesis (except for a few exceptions like Sproul’s argument from “draw”) and bring up Scripture to counter the views of Calvinism.
+He over and over again enthusiastically employ’s the test of reason and experience (though he fails to note how most of his arguments are equally, if not more, devastating to Arminianism) but frequently neglects to interact with the Calvinist’s exegesis (except for a few exceptions like Sproul’s argument from “draw”) and bring up Scripture to counter the views of Calvinism.

 - Lastly, he is straightforward about his final authority for truth, and it isn’t Scripture.
 On page 85 Olson writes:

 “He asked: ‘If it was revealed to you in a way you couldn’t question or deny that the true God actually is as Calvinism says and rules as Calvinism affirms, would you still worship him?’
 I knew the only possible answer without a moment’s thought, even though I knew it would shock many people.
 I said no, that I would not because I could not.
 Such a God would be a moral monster.
 Of course, I realize Calvinists do not think their view of God’s sovereignty makes him a moral monster, but I can only conclude they have not thought it through to its logical conclusion or even taken sufficiently seriously the things they say about God and evil and innocent suffering in the world.”